malparty/shweep/readme.md

 It's not a surprise that this keymap is a hybrid.
 It was inspired by 2 opposite approaches:

-- [Miryoku](https://github.com/manna-harbour/miryoku) – a full layer COLMAK-DH keymap, that has excellent [principles](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#general-principles):
+- [Miryoku](https://github.com/manna-harbour/miryoku) – a full-layer COLMAK-DH keymap, that has excellent [principles](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#general-principles):
   - Use layers instead of reaching.
   - Use both hands instead of contortions.
   - Use the home positions as much as possible.
   - Make full use of the thumbs.
-  - Avoid unnecessary complication.
+  - Avoid unnecessary complications.
-- [Kombol](https://github.com/skychil/kombol) – a combo optimized keymapping.
+- [Kombol](https://github.com/skychil/kombol) – a combo-optimized keymapping.
 This extends Miryoku and removes some confusion for keys like `[]`, `{}`, `()`, `-=+`, `' "`, `; :`, ... that I had some hard time mastering with Miryoku.

-The QMK code is based on the [sweep_keymap from flinguenheld](https://github.com/flinguenheld/sweep_keymap).
+The QMK code is inspired by the [sweep_keymap from flinguenheld](https://github.com/flinguenheld/sweep_keymap).

+> [!IMPORTANT]
-My code is probably NOT clean, I would NOT recommend using it as a starting point to create a brand new keymap.
+> My code is probably NOT clean, I would NOT recommend using it as a starting point to create a brand new keymap.
-But you can explore some features and take the pieces you want.
+> But you can explore some features and take the pieces you want.

 ### Tap Dance